kennytilton/kennytilton.github.io/micropipeline/readme.md

 ![Figure 17](https://github.com/kennytilton/kennytilton.github.io/blob/master/micropipeline/public/pipe17.jpg)

 Whassat?
 Micropipelines achieve greater speed while simplifying circuit design by throwing off the tyranny of the clock.
-The above diagram shows how a pipeline of processing steps or *stages* can run unchecked--well, at its own internally regulated pace. `R(n)` and `A(n)` represent handshake requests and ACKs allowing each stage to execute as soon as its predecessor has finished.
+The above diagram shows how a pipeline of processing steps or *stages* can run unchecked--well, at their own internally regulated pace. `R(n)` and `A(n)` represent handshake requests and ACKs allowing each stage to execute as soon as its predecessor has finished.
 The win?

 First, speed.
 If a stage does not require a full clock cycle, it does not need to sit idly about waiting for the next tick.
 Second, and not being a circuit designer I will take Dr. Sutherland's word on this, it makes circuit design a lot easier.